estshorter/tomlex/README.md

 conv_str2 = '${no_op: "${str1}"}' # ${no_op: "7.0"} -> "7.0": str
 ```
 ${fit1} and ${str1} are expanded as 7.0 and interpreted as float.
-Please surround with quotation marks if you want to handle it as a string.
+If you want to handle it as a string, please surround it with quotation marks

-As with variable interpolation, if a string starts with "${" and ends with "}", the type of the expanded value is the same as that of the reference value.
+As with variable interpolation, if a string starts with "${" and ends with "}", the type of the expanded value becomes the same as that of the reference value.
 Otherwise, the type is a string.
 ```toml
 ex1 = "${no_op: 7.0}"  #  7.0  : int